ifernandolopez/optimize-from-scratch/README.md

-# optimize-for-scratch
+# Optimization algorithms for scratch
-Optimization alforithms for scratch
+This project contains the detailed implementation of some of the algorithms and examples that I use in my classes at UNIR (Universidad Internacional de la Rioja).